-Vermont AHEC Program provides students and those in their residency training in primary care with services while they are off-campus in clinical rotations in Vermont.
-Students and residents eligible for AHEC services must be in one of the following
+Vermont AHEC Program provides UVM students and UVMMC residents and fellows with services while they are off-campus in clinical rotations in Vermont.
+Students, residents, and fellows eligible for AHEC services must be in one of the following

-masters level students.
-The Regional AHECs can provide information on local communities, assist you with housing forms, and more.
+disciplines: Dental residents, Medical students, residents in Family Practice, and Hospice and Palliative Medicine fellows.
+The Regional AHECs can provide information on local communities and more.
 The Regional AHECs are incredible resources, so make sure to contact them when you go out on your rotation.

 Please contact the Northern VT AHEC, located in St. Johnsbury, if you will be in Caledonia, Essex, Franklin, Grand Isle, Lamoille, Orange, Orleans, or Washington counties; UVM AHEC Program,